 There’s no need for me to explain the Orion Code process because it’s exactly the same as the Quantum Code process.
 Here’s what both products try to do…

-- Trick you into thinking you will earn $100,000’s without spending a dime.
+- Make you think you will earn $100,000’s without spending any of your own money.

 - Attempt to convince you that you do not need experience to make it work.

-- Trick you into thinking there are only 20 spots available.
+- Make you think there are only 20 spots available.